Vegan Lancashire hotpot is adapted from the classic Lancashire hotpot that is one of Britain's favourite meals.

-Lancashire is located in the North West of England.
-Lancashire hotpot was a convenience meal for the hard working pre-industrial Lancashire population.
+Lancashire is located in the North West of England and one of its most famous traditional favourite meals is the Lancashire Hotpot.
+Originally, this homely hotpot was a pre-industrial convenience type meal for the hard working Lancashire people.

-After industrialisation of the cotton industry many women and children were required to work in the factories along with the men.
-So the hot pot retained its popularity.
+After the cotton industry was industrialised many women and children had to give up working at home and instead go out working in the factories along with the men.
+So the hotpot retained its popularity as it could be left stewing at home.

 The hotpot likely gets its name from the ceramic, heavy-based dish that the meal is cooked within.
 Generally, a lid would be added to traditional hotpots during the initial cooking stages as this would keep the heat in and the meat juices would be retained.
 The lid would be removed shortly before mealtime in order to brown and crisp the potatoes.

-This vegan adaption of Lancashire hotpot features meat-free pieces, mushrooms, butterbeans, leeks, onions, peas, herbs and garlic cooked in a vegan gravy.
+This vegan, vegetarian, and plant-based adaption of the traditional Lancashire hotpot features meat-free pieces, mushrooms, butterbeans, leeks, onions, peas, herbs and garlic cooked in a vegan gravy.

-The gravy is a simple affair with just vegan stock thickened with either vegan gravy powder or flour.
-For the stock a vegan chicken, beef or mushroom flavour is especially good to use with this hotpot.
+The gravy is prepared with vegetable stock thickened with either vegan gravy powder or plain flour.
+For the stock a vegan chicken, beef, or mushroom flavour one is especially good to use with this hotpot.
+We like the Meat Free OXO chicken or beef flavour stock cubes which are available in most UK supermarkets.

-Any meat-free pieces can be used such as Quorn vegan pieces, seitan, tofu, tempeh, textured vegetable protein (TVP), soya chunks, soya curls, sliced vegan sausages, or any fresh or frozen vegan pieces.
+Any meat-free pieces can be used such as Quorn vegan pieces, seitan, tofu, tempeh, textured vegetable protein (TVP) or soya chunks, soya curls, sliced vegan sausages, or any fresh or frozen vegan pieces.
 Although ensure that any dried varieties are properly rehydrated before using with this recipe.

-The meat-free pieces can also be replaced with a mix of your favourite veggies.
-Frozen veggie mixes are perfect for this hotpot and are pretty convenient.
+The meat-free pieces or the mushrooms can also be replaced with a mix of your favourite veggies especially frozen veggie mixes which are perfect for this hotpot and very convenient.

 For the crispy potato topping, the potatoes are sliced as thin as you can achieve before being parboiled for a few minutes until just al dente but not fully cooked.
 The potatoes are drained, with the cooking liquid reserved as it is needed for the hotpot gravy.